Inflation impacting RGV food providers

 The Food Bank of the RGV is also seeing an uptick of families needing help, with 20% more people coming in.
 CEO Libby Vaughn told ValleyCentral they are now spending more money in order to get fully stocked.
 Vaughn said it has now but a major dent in the food bank’s budget.

-“We’ve been in disaster mode since COVID hit now this is a whole another disaster on top of what we are already going through,” Vaughn said.
+“We’ve been in disaster mode since COVID hit.
+Now, this is a whole another disaster on top of what we are already going through,” Vaughn said.
 “We are trying to supplement our distributions with a lot of more products, that helps a lot we know people want more fresh products as well.
 So it helps us without distributions, but everything is going up.
-Our gas that we have been for transportation for our trucks we are over 30% on our budget.”
+The gas that we have been using for our trucks is over 30% of our budget.”

 But while there is still plenty of food on the shelves, the Food Bank of the RGV is preparing for whatever inflation will bring next.